jessepav/lacygoill-wiki-backup/vim/vimL.md

 #### When is a default expression evaluated:
 ##### at the time of:  the function definition, or the function call?

 At the  time of the  function call.
-This allows you to use an expression which is invalid the moment the function is defined.
+This lets you  use an expression  which is invalid the moment the function is defined.

     "                        not defined yet